alliechoate/webpage/content/post/_index.md

 description: 'R-Code Section'
 ---

-Below are links to resources I have created (typically for stats courses offered at my university), as well as other code scripts I've made for different research projects.
+Below are links to R code scripts that I have created for either my own personal research or for statistics courses at my university.
+You will also find a section for helpful (and FREE) resources for learning R & other statistical models that I have compiled (and am usually updating frequently)!
 <br>

-In addition, you'll find a section for helpful (and FREE) resources for learning R & other statistical models!
+In addition, I am in the process of uploading powerpoints and homework assignments that I previously created for my students in our grad level intro to regression/ANOVA course.
+Feel free to e-mail me if you would like an answer key for any of the homework assignments posted!